 Excellent schools, a wide variety of safe communities and plenty of kid-friendly activities make Milwaukee a wonderful place to raise a family.
-In addition to having one of the nation’s largest park systems, the Milwaukee Region has several attractions devoted exclusively to kids (and those who are kids at heart) – The Betty Brinn Children’s Museum, the Discovery World + Technology Center and the Milwaukee County Zoological Gardens.
-Wisconsin public schools consistently rank among the best in the nation and the area offers a variety of religious and private schools as well.
+In addition to having one of the nation’s largest park systems, the Milwaukee Region has several attractions curated with kids (and kids at heart) in mind: Betty Brinn Children’s Museum, Discovery World Science + Technology Center, Milwaukee Public Museum/Daniel M. Soref National Geographic Dome Theater & Planetarium, the Mitchell Park Domes, Milwaukee Art Museum, Boerner Botanical Gardens, Old World Wisconsin and the Milwaukee County Zoo.
+Wisconsin schools consistently rank among the better performing institutions in the nation and the area offers a variety of excellent religious and private schools as well.

 Our History (Short Version)